 Now that I’ve written all that, it is helping me find the courage to go bigger.
 I can always ask for help just like I did for that challenge.
 My fear is not gone but courage is joining the choir.

 Now it’s your turn to find your courage to step forward into new territory.
 This simple exercise will help.
 Download this free one-page exercise:

 Remember life is an experiment.
 It’s about trying something new and learning from it.

 Want More Exercises?

 Don’t want to miss an exercise that will help you grow and stretch?
-Subscribe here for notifications, as well as bonus exercises for subscribers.
+Subscribe here for notifications.

 Share your story or comments in the comments area below.
 Thanks!